 Hortonworks files for an initial public offering, but big data enthusiasts -- and CIOs -- shouldn't celebrate just yet, according to analysts.
 Continue Reading

 As enterprise mobile computing evolves and data proliferates, companies need to put the two together to compete effectively in today's market.
 Continue Reading

 How the right infrastructure can make or break your big data projects

 Of course, any good data analytics strategy needs a solid foundation to build upon.
-IT professionals are consistently challenged with new options on hardware, storage and other aspects of data center infrastructure.
+IT professionals are consistently challenged with new choices on hardware, storage and other aspects of data center infrastructure.
 In this section, explore these choices and get tips on how to overcome infrastructure hurdles.

 Enterprise big data workloads demand a lot from storage and network bandwidth.
 Storage, cloud and as-a-service vendors are developing the infrastructure to support big data workloads, making it easier to store and move customer information, real-time streams and more.
 Continue Reading

-A significant portion of big data workloads won't stray to the cloud yet as security, cost, management and processing power keep analytics in the data center.
+A significant portion of big data workloads won't stray to the cloud yet, as security, cost, management and processing power keep analytics in the data center.
 Continue Reading

 6Data analytics in action-